 The Cooperative is a single program entity, devoted to the sound planning, acquisition, development, management, operation, improvement, and maintenance of Water Projects.
-It is comprised of a General Fund only and has no other governmental, proprietary or fiduciary funds.
+It is comprised of a General Fund only and has no other governmental, proprietary, or fiduciary funds.
+There were no component units related to the Cooperative.